sourcegraph/deploy-sourcegraph-k8s/examples/privileged/README.md

-# K3s Overlay
+# Privileged Overlay

-An overlay to start a pre-configured Sourcegraph instance for deploying to a k3s cluster.
+An overlay to enable service discover for frontend.
+It also starts all non-monitoring services with root user and allows privilege.

+IMPORTANT: RBACs must be enabled for your cluster to use this overlay.

 ## How to use